abhaikumar10/connect-python-with-snowflake/README.md

-# connect python with snowflake
+# Connect python with snowflake
- connect python with snowflake via connector, execute and save queries directly from python.
+ Connect python with snowflake via connector, execute and save queries directly from python.

+# Feature
+    Online click login to Snowflake
+    Running SQL from IDE
+    Running SQL from local file
+    Converting data to pandas dataframe
+    Exporting data to local device
+    Use Python IDE/ Notebook as per choice